klinquist/ts/README.md

 - `+45seconds`, `-15seconds`

 ### Timezone Support

+The tool provides two separate timezone flags for maximum flexibility:

+- `--tz TIMEZONE`: Specify what timezone to display the output in
+- `--sourcetz TIMEZONE`: Specify what timezone the input time should be interpreted as (only applies to date strings like "2024-01-13 10:30am")

 Use `--tz` flag to specify output timezone.
 When specifying a different timezone, the tool automatically shows how many hours ahead or behind it is compared to your local timezone: